 Even if it’s just a little bit, leaking urine can cause embarrassment, shame, and distress.
-At Advanced Urology Medical Offices in Los Angeles, Redondo Beach, and Culver City, California, the experienced team of urology specialists provides noninvasive and minimally invasive urinary incontinence treatments, implants, and surgeries.
+At Advanced Urology Medical Offices in Los Angeles, Redondo Beach, San Pedro, and Culver City, California, the experienced team of urology specialists provides noninvasive and minimally invasive urinary incontinence treatments, implants, and surgeries.
 To learn to manage your incontinence and avoid embarrassment, call your nearest Advanced Urology Medical Offices location or request an appointment online today.

 Incontinence, or urinary incontinence, describes a condition when you're unable to hold in your urine.
 Incontinence results from an overactive bladder, or involuntary bladder leakage, that often occurs at inconvenient times during your day.